-Everyone with a mobile phone plugs it in at night to charge it up – why is it that we never think about our own batteries and how much better we’d feel and much better our performance would be if we recharged ourselves.
+Everyone with a mobile phone plugs it in at night to charge it up – why is it that we never think about our own batteries and how much better we’d feel, and how much better our performance would be, if we recharged ourselves?

 To summarise.
-Energy is the foundation of resilience and performance, without it all the skills, knowledge and experience in the world count for nothing.
+Energy is the foundation of resilience and performance: without it all the skills, knowledge and experience in the world count for nothing.
 It has the power to take an ordinary person to extraordinary.
-It has a positive impact on the behaviour and performance in the workplace, on the bottom-line for the organisation but most of all, on the health and wellbeing of individuals.
-IT is an imperative.
+It has a positive impact on behaviour and performance in the workplace, on the bottom line for the organisation, but most of all, on the health and well-being of individuals.
+It is an imperative.

 How to optimise your personal energy

 This is the book to tell you how to: